-- 34 Section 87 of the LGA 2002 requires the Council to analyse the 'reasonably practicable' alternative options and the proposal.
-Section 336 of the LGA 1974 contemplates three options: - 34.1 Status quo that is, retaining the 'pedestrian mall' status, or - 34.2 Revoking the 'pedestrian mall' status that is, reopening Manners Mall to establish a two-way bus route, or - 34.3 Varying the 'pedestrian mall' status that is, altering the current pedestrian mall status so that it allows vehicles, but still retains its 'pedestrian mall' status. - 35 The status quo option also has 3 variations11: - 35.1 A leave the 'pedestrian mall' status in place with buses travelling along the same routes as at present, but ban the right turn from Victoria Street into Manners Street west. - 35.2 B establish a two-way bus route via Mercer, Wakefield, lower Cuba and Manners Street east. - 35.3 C establish a two-way bus route via Dixon Street and upper Willis Street. - While section 336 of the LGA 1974 gives the Council the power to vary the pedestrian mall status, rather than revoke it (paragraph 34.3 above), the Council considers that this option is impractical.
+- 34.2 Revoking the 'pedestrian mall' status that is, reopening Manners Mall to establish a two-way bus route, or - 34.3 Varying the 'pedestrian mall' status that is, altering the current pedestrian mall status so that it allows vehicles, but still retains its 'pedestrian mall' status. - 35 The status quo option also has 3 variations: - 35.1 A leave the 'pedestrian mall' status in place with buses travelling along the same routes as at present, but ban the right turn from Victoria Street into Manners Street west. - 35.2 B establish a two-way bus route via Mercer, Wakefield, lower Cuba and Manners Street east. - 35.3 C establish a two-way bus route via Dixon Street and upper Willis Street. - 36 While section 336 of the LGA 1974 gives the Council the power to vary the pedestrian mall status, rather than revoke it (paragraph 34.3 above), the Council considers that this option is impractical.
 It is illogical to classify an area a 'pedestrian mall', but at the same time allow it to be used consistently by vehicles.
-If it was reopened to buses, Manners Mall would not be a predominantly pedestrian area and in the Council's view, it would not be appropriate to remain as a 'pedestrian mall'. - For this reason, the Council's view is that varying the 'pedestrian mall' status to allow regular use by buses is not reasonably practicable and therefore, it has not analysed this option any further.
+If it was reopened to buses, Manners Mall would not be a predominantly pedestrian area and in the Council's view, it would not be appropriate to remain as a 'pedestrian mall'. - 37 For this reason, the Council's view is that varying the 'pedestrian mall' status to allow regular use by buses is not reasonably practicable and therefore, it has not analysed this option any further.
 Effectively, this leaves two options for assessment (one of which has several variations).